How-to: Read Your CCRIS Report

 How to get your CCRIS report?

-There are two ways you can obtain your credit report from CCRIS:
+There are three ways you can obtain your credit report from CCRIS:

 How to read your CCRIS report?